Pathei-Mathos

 In addition, in philosophy, authority is the authority of some individual or individuals recognized by others for their theoretical contributions(s), so that, for instance, a scholarly paper in philosophy is of necessity replete with what other philosophers have said or written or thought or conjectured.
 For experimental science, authority lies in the evidence of observations and the application of logic.

-Tradition and The Philosophy of Pathei-Mathos
+Toward A Philosophy of Pathei-Mathos

 David Myatt